VetrovDenis/contacts-spa/README.md

-Develop SPA which should manage contacts.
+SPA which should manage contacts.
 User can work with:

 - list of contacts (better with pagination)